dmbarbour/glas/docs/GlasDesign.md

 In context of abstract assembly, annotations might be generally represented using `(%an AnnoAST ProgAST)`, scoping over a subprogram.
 The AnnoAST might be something like `(%log ChanExpr MessageExpr)`.
 Ignoring the annotation, this should be equivalent to ProgAST.
 If ProgAST is omitted, we might assume a no-op.

 We can also support annotations in the namespace.
-For this, I propose prefix '#' for annotations.
-We might define 'foo.#doc' or 'foo.#type' to document 'foo'.
+For this, I propose prefix '\#' for annotations.
+We might define 'foo.\#doc' or 'foo.\#type' to document 'foo'.

 Although annotations don't directly influence system behavior, their influence is indirectly visible through reflection APIs or external configurations.
 For example, annotations for profiling might result in statistics that can later be extracted via 'refl.prof.\*', or we might configure a runtime to serialize profiling metadata to file.

 ## Automated Testing

-Automatic tests should be expressed using annotations.
-We might express this using static assertions within programs or a simple convention such as 'foo.#test.\*' within a namespace.
+Automatic test are expressed using annotations.
+Within definitions, we might use annotations to express static assertions.
+In the namespace, we could try a simple naming convention such as 'foo.\#test.\*', and scan for test functions.

-Most tests will run with a limited effects API to ensure reproducibility.
-This API may include non-deterministic choice to model fuzz testing and property testing, with the system searching for a sequence of choices that will fail the test.
-With some configuration, it is feasible to cache and share these restricted tests between users, and produce a system health report.
+Tests should be cacheable, reproducible, and have minimal effect on the real world environment.
+We could support non-deterministic choice for fuzz testing (recording the sequence of choices), and local state for simulation, yet omit most external effects.

 ## Live Coding

-Applications can provide a projectional editor for their own code and state.
-As we edit code or state, we can immediately observe updates in system behavior.
-In many cases, this feedback can be rendered in close visual proximity to the relevant code.
-We can design applications to leverage this.
-A useful metaphor for live coding is the [notebook application](GlasNotebooks.md), where we develop an application as a notebook that mixes source and output.

-To simplify live coding, we should avoid unnecessary sources of entanglement between code and state such as long-running procedural loops (where local vars become state), spawned threads, or first-class functions or objects.
-The transaction loop application model avoids those procedural loops and spawned threads, but we'll further avoid first-class functions in the program model.
+To support live coding, an abstract reference to source code is captured at compile-time, then the runtime provides a filesystem-like API to diff or edit these sources.
+This API is adjusted to work with DVCS.
+Typically, the compiler will provide code to render an editable projection of code through HTTP or GUI interfaces, but a language designed for live coding should also support syntax for integrating customized views or applets.

+One useful metaphor for live coding is the [notebook application](GlasNotebooks.md), where we present the application as a mix of source code, rendered windows, and ad-hoc widgets.
+In context of this metaphor, we might 'import' pages or chapters, automatically integrate a table of contents and search bars.
+We can still support conventional GUI views.
+By overriding a few definitions, programmers could wrap the notebook view behind a user-defined front-end, or disable the notebook view to reduce program size via dead code elimination.
+Other metaphors for live coding are also viable, and might prove more suitable for VR or AR devices.

+To simplify live coding, we must minimize entanglements between code and state.
+For this reason, the glas program model eschews first-class functions, function pointers, or objects where state references code, instead favoring defunctionalization or runtime staging.
+The transaction loop application model supports stateless multi-threading and lets software updates be applied atomically.
+We'll favor caching via performance annotations, avoiding accidental use of cached computations after a code change.
+Nonetheless, some concerns must still be addressed by the compiler or programmer, such as how to handle schema updates.

 ## Performance